esphome/esphome-docs/components/lvgl.rst

 Although LVGL is a complex matrix of objects-parts-states-styles, in ESPHome this is simplified to a hierarchy.

 At the highest level of the LVGL object hierarchy is the display which represents the driver for a display device (physical display).
-A display can have one or more screens associated with it.
-Each screen contains a hierarchy of objects for graphical widgets representing a layout that covers the entire display.
+A display can have one or more pages associated with it.
+Each page contains a hierarchy of objects for graphical widgets representing a layout that covers the entire display.

 The widget is at the top level, and it allows main styling.
 It also has sub-parts, which can be styled separately.
 Usually styles are inherited.
 The widget and the parts have states, and the different styling can be set for different states.

 Configuration variables: